PriyanshChaudhary/inverse_cooking/README.md

 Well the first thing that comes to mind is image recognition of the food and then predicting the dishes on the model trained on a large dataset.

 Congratulations,
 if you've thought along these lines you have made a good invesment of your time in this field.
 But you are half right.
-Though indeed we did an image prediction on the images, we instead of an entire inage were more focused on the ingredient pipeline.
+Though indeed we did an image prediction on the images, we instead of an entire inage were more focused on the ingredient pipeline..
 # OVERVIEW